remcobraspenning/git-demo/README.md

 #Demo Git Repository

-This is the first file in this repo.
+This is for a Udemy course, so i can test and practice the fine arts of GIT

 ## Website Contents

 1. index.html
-2. pending
+2. other files will follow